Before You Buy: Compare Cost Per Square Foot of Crawl Space Vapor Barriers

 |20 mil 0.51 mm||14 oz./yd²||340 lbf||0.019 PERM|

-* The imperial calculation of PERMS is based on a square foot fabric sample; metric [g/(24hr·m²·mm Hg)] is based on a square meter of fabric.
+* The imperial calculation of perms is based on a square foot fabric sample; metric [g/(24hr·m²·mm Hg)] is based on a square meter of fabric.
 The metric method results in a much lower number.
 Make sure comparisons are made on the same scale.
-The 12 mil sited above has a Imperial rating of 0.023 PERMS and a metric rating of 0.015 PERMS.
+The 12 mil sited above has an Imperial rating of 0.023 perms and a metric rating of 0.015 perms.